lawfareblog/hacking-cybersecurity/README.md

 * High definition graphics card
 * Broadband Internet connection

 **A good rule of thumb:** Use a computer no older than the start of the Covid pandemic.
 We will try to accommodate students who do not have these minimum specs available, such as users with 32-bit machines.
-Please contact [contact info for support staff].

 ### Download & Install VirtualBox